Inbound Rate Limits

 What Happens When You Hit the Limit

-When your organization exceeds its hourly limit, Postscale responds with a temporary deferral.
-The sending mail server is asked to retry later — which is standard SMTP behavior that all properly configured mail servers handle automatically.
+When your organization exceeds its current inbound limit, Postscale responds with a temporary SMTP deferral.
+The sending mail server is asked to retry later, which is standard SMTP behavior.

 This means:

-- No emails are lost.
-The sender's mail server holds the message and retries.
+- Standards-compliant senders retry.
+The sender's mail server usually holds the message and tries again.

-- Delivery resumes automatically once the hourly window resets.
+- Delivery resumes automatically once the account is back under its limit.

 How This Compares